 Our Community Projects Program encourages and inspires work that helps to implement at least one Action Plan listed in our Comprehensive Conservation and Management Plan (or CCMP).
 The CCMP is the document that helps to guide the Estuary Program’s work to protect and restore Morro Bay.

-Applicants may request up to $5,000 in funding for their community project.
+Although typically applicants may request up to $5,000 in funding for their community project, for the Spring 2019 round of funding, the maximum award amount is $3,800.
 There are two application cycles each year, and the deadlines for proposals are the first Fridays of March and September.
 Applicants are notified of their project’s status approximately two months after the deadline.

 All projects should seek to: